isaacfallon/10-Challenge-SVG-Logo-Maker/README.md

 ## Installation

-To install this application, you'll need to firstly clone the repository to your local machine.
+To install this application, you'll need to clone the repository to your local machine.
 [Refer to this guide from GitHub if you need help.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository/)

 Once cloned, you will need to navigate to the project's folder in your terminal and run the command 'npm i' to install the necessary dependencies.